 PVFR and the Single Pilot

-Visual Flight Rules is a set of operating rules that require reported ceilings to be 1000 feet or more and visibilities of three miles or more for operation under VFR.
-Part 91 specifies cloud clearance requirements required for operation under Visual Flight Rules.
-I also found Instrument Flight Rules, or IFR-a set of operating rules that govern flight operations when ceilings are below 1000 feet and/or visibilities are below three miles or when VFR cloud clearance can’t be maintained.
+In those volumes, I found a definition for Visual Flight Rules, or VFR—a set of operating rules that require reported ceilings to be 1000 feet or more, and visibilities of three miles or more for operations in this category.
+Additionally, Part 91 specifies cloud clearance requirements required for operation under Visual Flight Rules.
+I also found Instrument Flight Rules, or IFR-a set of operating rules that govern flight operations when ceilings are below 1000 feet and/or visibilities are below three miles, at one’s current location, and when cloud clearances can’t be maintained.
 Nothing ambiguous there, you might argue.

 Confused yet?
 Remember, one set of definitions represents the conditions that must prevail for us to legally operate under a specific set of operating rules.
 The other set of definitions are used purely for interpreting or “visualizing” forecasts.
 Different definitions for the same term can be confusing.

-In real life, what we really care about when we are operating under VFR is whether we can see well enough to maintain a wings level attitude and navigate by visual references.
+In real life, though, what we really care about when we are operating under visual conditions is whether we can see well enough to maintain a wings level attitude and navigate by what we see out the windshield.
 If you think about it, neither of the above noted definitions for “VFR” gives the pilot assurance that he or she can see well enough to fly in the prevailing conditions.
 They offer some indication, of course, but no assurances.
 Part of the problem is the way we learn about weather and its effects on flying during our pilot training days.

-When someone uses the term “VFR weather”, what comes to mind?
-Most folks probably don't visualize three miles visibility and an overcast at 1100 feet.
+Think about it-when someone says “VFR weather”, what comes to mind?
+I would wager that most folks do not visualize three miles visibility and a solid overcast at 1100 feet.
 Are we properly equipping our pilots-in-training with the vocabulary and the understanding of what is required to safely operate an aircraft visually?
 Pilots often hear the magic term “VFR conditions”, and they’re ready to go flying.
-By the same token, many pilots accept the oft-heard boilerplate from Flight Service stating “VFR flight not recommended” as a commandment.
+By the same token, many pilots blithely accept the oft-heard boilerplate from Flight Service stating “VFR flight not recommended” as a commandment.
 Unfortunately, most pilots are never exposed to actual marginal weather during their flight training.
-Three or four mile visibility can be very disorienting, and the perspective from five or six hundred feet agl presents a very different view, and a different set of challenges, than flight at 3000 feet agl.
+Three or four mile visibility can be pretty disorienting, and the perspective from five or six hundred feet agl presents a very different view, and a different set of challenges, than flight at 3000 feet agl.

 Most of all, I believe we fail to teach primary pilots what is really important is not so much whether the conditions meet some specific set of standards, but rather whether the pilot will actually be able to see anything while in flight.
 This, after all, is the essence of visual flight.
 What the operational pilot should really care about is whether he or she can see well enough to keep the aircraft in a desired attitude and successfully navigate to his or her destination.
 Unfortunately, none of the above weather descriptors necessarily assure the pilot of being able to achieve that outcome safely.